Early-Career Fellowship Program

 The Fellowship Experience

-Typically, fellows’ articles go through several rounds of editing.
-As each article nears completion, fellows are also responsible for fact-checking their articles using TON’s fact-checking guidelines and for collecting demographic data about their sources as part of our effort to track the diversity of our sources.
+Typically, fellows’ articles go through several rounds of substantive editing.
+As each article nears completion, fellows are also responsible for annotating their articles for fact-checking and for collecting demographic data about their sources as part of our ongoing source-diversity tracking effort.

-The fellowship period is normally January 30—November 30.
-In arranging fellowships, we can work around issues such as graduate program completion dates, other journalism fellowships or internships, family responsibilities, and work visa approvals processes.
-We are also flexible about making schedule changes after fellowships begin to accommodate major professional and life events.
+The fellowship period is March 11—January 11.
+We are flexible about making schedule changes after fellowships begin to accommodate major professional and life events.

 Eligibility

-The fellowship is open to early-career science journalists with less than two years of regular professional science writing experience.
+The fellowship is open to early-career science journalists with fewer than three years of regular professional science writing experience.
 Please note the following details:

 • Internships and student work do not count toward this requirement.

-• Graduate students in the sciences who are interested in science journalism are eligible.
-However, please note that some training and/or experience in writing for the general public is a requirement for this fellowship.
+• Some training and/or experience in writing for the general public is a requirement for this fellowship.

 • International applicants are welcome.
 However, applications, including writing samples and letters of recommendation, must be in English.
 Materials translated into English from another language are acceptable.